December 1, 2020

 McConnell urges the Senate to not contest the election while there are rumblings that House GOPers plan to contest mail-in votes in swing states.
 It will go nowhere if zero Senators support those efforts.
 Brazil and Mexico congratulate Biden today.

 I’m achy all over today and leave my desk early to take a walk, which didn’t help.
 No amount of chocolate is blunting my blues today.
-I blinged out all of my facemasks with my favorite brooches, and then lose my cog-heart on my walk today.
-I hope it found a new home.
+I blinged out all of my facemasks with my favorite brooches, and then lose one of my favorites – a cog-heart – on my walk today.
 At 2 AM I finally feel normal but now I have insomnia.
 Finished a Dublin cap and have 3 more orders to finish this weekend.

 December 17, 2020 – Vaccine shortages begin